Pros & Cons: Over the Range Microwave Venting vs. A Dedicated Range Hood

 - Safety hazards

 If you cook a lot at home, consider the smaller coverage area of an over-the-range microwave.
-The small exhaust fan simply filters then recirculates the air back into the kitchen.
+The small exhaust fan simply filters and then recirculates the air back into the kitchen.

 OTR vents are often not large enough to adequately vent out all of the smoke and steam.
 Sufficient airflow and filtration are essential when cooking fish, greasy foods, Asian, or Middle Eastern dishes.